 In its top-spec i3 94Ah version with 170hp, it can go around 115 miles on a full charge while offering an impressive 0-62mph time of 7.3 seconds.
 Rear boot space is 260 litres and there is less interior space than some of its rivals, but then it is a smaller car and that makes it better around town.

 Unlike other electric cars in this list, the BMW i3 can be had with a range extender (REX) petrol motor that is solely tasked with recharging the battery but this comes at the expense of emissions (from 0g/km to 12g/km) and acceleration (0-62mph in 8.3 seconds).

 It does, however, mean you have a back-up plan if you run out of battery and it can go a lot further on a single charge.
 Pricey, but very competent and served with an eight-year, 100,000 mile warranty.

 From £32,380 | BMW i3 94Ah

 Diesel gate or not, VW makes some superb cars and the 2017 Golf is one of the most versatile.
 So in giving it an electric powertrain you get the best of two worlds ─ a much lower carbon footprint, solid build quality and practicality and, of course, cheaper fuel bills.

-Boot space takes a 39-litre hit to accommodate the battery pack, reducing the total to 341 litres, but that still means a reasonable amount of space for things and the interior has extra cubby holes.
+Boot space in the VW E-Golf takes a 39-litre hit to accommodate the battery pack, reducing the total to 341 litres, but that still means a reasonable amount of space for things and the interior has extra cubby holes.

-The VW E-Up is another solid car if you want something cheaper and smaller but with the same VW quality credentials.
+The VW E-Up is another solid choice if you want something cheaper and smaller, but with the same VW quality credentials.

 The electric cars to watch